-You may not realize that some common conditions are the result of a pinched nerve.
-For example, carpal tunnel syndrome may occur when muscles and tendons in the wrist swell from overuse, pinching the median nerve in the wrist.
-Herniated disks in the back can cause pain and disability because of pinched nerves.
-If a pinched nerve is left untreated, permanent damage to the area beyond the pinched nerve may result.
+You may not realize that some common health problems are the result of a pinched nerve.
+The most common site being in your back where the nerves exit the spine on their way to your arms or legs.
+Carpal tunnel is another example of a pinched nerve.
+Here the median nerve gets pinched by a ligament in the wrist.
+If a pinched nerve is left untreated, permanent damage to the area beyond the pinched nerve can happen.

-If you have symptoms of pain, burning, tingling, or numbness, or if you are experiencing muscle weakness, call your health care provider.
+If you have symptoms of pain, burning, tingling, or numbness, or if you have muscle weakness, call your healthcare provider.

-What can you do for a pinched nerve?
-Self-care measures may include:
+Self-care measures for a pinched nerve may include:

 Applying ice to the affected area

-Using a splint to immobilize the wrist if you have carpal tunnel syndrome symptoms; wrist splints can be purchased at a pharmacy or other retail stores
+Using a splint to immobilize the wrist if you have carpal tunnel syndrome symptoms

 Your Family's Health